nickynicolson/CalamusTraits/README.md

 **The following instructions outline how to run description generation scripts for the *Ceratolobus* group**

 1. You must have completed the 'Set Up' steps as found above
-2. Run `make ceratolobus` to generate descriptions.
+2. Run `make ceratolobus_descriptions` to generate descriptions.
 It takes ~20 mins to generate 6 full species descriptions.

 **The following instructions outline how to run quantitative trait extraction scripts for the *Ceratolobus* group**